5 Must-Dos for Explicit Vocabulary Instruction

 Select Words for Explicit Instruction

 Of the 1,000 to 3,000 new words that fourth- through eighth-grade students encounter in the texts they read each year, teachers have time to teach directly only a few each day.
-How should the words for explicit instruction be chosen?
+How should you choose the words for explicit instruction?
 Here are two things to keep in mind:

 Choose words for direct teaching that are most critical for understanding the main ideas of the text.
 Words important to the theme or topic of a passage are the most appropriate to study (Beck, McKeown, & Kucan, 2013; Vadasy & Nelson, 2012).
 Spend less time on others that can be taught briefly or in passing.

 Assign more than one reading about the same topic or theme.
 Words are most likely to be “owned” if students learn them within a network of related ideas pertinent to a topic, theme, or text.
 Memory for those meanings is more likely when a richer, deeper knowledge structure has been activated and developed.
-For example, if the reading is about the habitat of polar bears changing because of a warming climate, words such as adaptation, climate, arctic, vulnerable, and subsist would deserve more instructional time than words such as seal blubber, ice floe, or muzzle, even if those words are also not well known.
+For example, if the reading is about the habitat of polar bears changing because of a warming climate, words such as adaptation, climate, arctic, vulnerable, and subsist would deserve more instructional time than words such as seal blubber, ice floe, or muzzle, even if students also do not know those words well.
 Related readings about other threatened species in arctic environments are also likely to use the target vocabulary.

 Teach Word Relationships

-Teach word meanings in relation to other words that are known.
+Teach word meanings in relation to other words that students know.
 We store words in meaning networks, not as isolated items.
 Synonym and antonym relationships, analogies, and categorization should be staples of vocabulary development because they highlight the connections between ideas.

 Graphic organizers for depicting semantic networks and word relationships are helpful to many learners.
 Semantic maps are visual depictions of the relationships among words and concepts and are drawn as branches emanating from a central idea.
 When categories are labeled, examples of the categories and properties of category members are given.
 The web of interconnected ideas can be expanded as widely as you wish.
 Traditional outlines are also useful for depicting relationships among concepts.